Equality and Diversity

 Equality Statement

-At Treales C of E Primary School, all pupils and members of staff are given the opportunity to fulfil their potential.
+At Treales CE Primary School, all pupils and members of staff are given the opportunity to fulfil their God-given potential.
 Everyone is treated fairly and with dignity, in line with the Equality Act 2010, with full regard for the protected characteristics of:

 We believe that every pupil and member of staff should have equal opportunity to thrive, regardless of their background, identity, or circumstances.
 Guided by our Christian Values of Community, Courage, Truth, Justice, Peace, and Love, we are committed to fostering a school community that celebrates diversity within a culture of respect, cooperation, and belonging.

-We recognise that equality can only be achieved when the whole school community—pupils, staff, governors, and parents/carers—work together.
-Promoting equality creates a positive environment where everyone feels valued and supported.
+We recognise that equality can only be achieved when the whole school community—pupils, staff, governors, parents, and carers—works together.
+Promoting equality creates a positive environment where everyone feels valued, supported, and able to flourish.

 All pupils are of equal worth and deserve access to the full life of the school, enabling them to learn, grow, and achieve their highest potential.
 Equality lies at the heart of good educational practice, and all staff are responsible for upholding this principle and ensuring discrimination has no place in our school.